redhat-performance/clusterbuster/docs/clusterbuster.md

 It is possible (although at present somewhat complicated) to use your own workload without writing a full Python wrapper for it, by means of the `byo` workload.
-The Clusterbuster arguments are described in the help message.
+The ClusterBuster arguments are described in the help message.

 The workload command needs to accept an argument `--setup` as the